What you can expect if you are involved in a criminal, drunk driving or traffic matter in the Cities of Warren and Centerline

 - Credit Card Fraud & Uttering and Publishing

 Getting out on bond, bond conditions: The 37th District Court is notorious for setting high bonds on individuals charged with a felony.
 Often, the family of an incarcerated person needs to utilize the services of a bondsman for financial reasons.
 A bondsman typically will charge a non-refundable 10% fee for the use of his resources and also require a collateral agreement.
-For example, if bond is set by the court at $50,000.00, the bondsman will charge a fee of $5,000.00 and also require sufficient unencumbered collateral up to $50,000.00 for the use of his resources.
 Insofar as possible, it is always advisable to have an attorney present for arraignment purposes.
 An attorney can make a considerable difference at arraignment by advocating for a personal bond (where no money needs to be posted) or a for a low cash/10% bond arrangement.
-Most judges will listen to an attorney’s remarks regarding bond which can save potentially thousands of dollars that a bondsman would otherwise take.
+Most judges will listen to an attorney’s remarks regarding bond which can save potentially thousands of dollars that a bondsman would otherwise cost.
 In addition to the cash component of bond, the Court can also impose bond conditions upon a person’s release from jail.
 Drug and alcohol testing are common bond conditions for those charged with any crime involving drugs or alcohol.
 A ‘no-contact order‘ is assured in assault cases, domestic violence, sex crimes and all other crimes involving a victim.
 In retail fraud cases, the accused party may be instructed to refrain from entering the establishment where the alleged shoplifting occurred.
 A motion for a hearing can always be filed to modify bond conditions, remove a no-contact order or eliminate travel restrictions.

 Misdemeanor or Felony Classification: In Michigan, the district courts have full jurisdiction to dispose of misdemeanors through sentencing.
 A misdemeanor is classified as an offense that carries up to 1 year in jail.
 Felony cases are another matter.
 A felony is classified as a crime that can carry more than 1 year in jail.
 A felony case is initiated in the district court for the arraignment, probable cause conference and preliminary examination.
 A felony that is not resolved in the district court will be moved to the circuit court for further proceedings.
 In certain cases, a felony can be reduced to a misdemeanor and can remain in the district court.
 Accomplishing reduction of a felony to a misdemeanor, thus avoiding a felony conviction, is considered a huge victory.